erincorbett88/Notes/Spring/SpringBootBasics.md

 ### Setter Injection
 this is another way to inject dependencies.
 It's not as recommended as constructor injection, but it's still useful.
 It's used when you have a lot of dependencies, and you don't want to have a constructor with a lot of parameters.

 Remember the difference between a constructor and a setter: when a class is instantiated, the constructor is called.
-The setter is called after the object is created.
+A constructor is used to set _initial values_.
+The setter is called _after_ the object is created.
 Any values set in the constructor can only be changed through the setter.
 So if we set a dependency through a setter, it can be changed later for that object.
 ```
 public class OrderService {